-The idea that our abilities are malleable qualities that we can cultivate and grow.
+The ideal that our abilities are malleable qualities that we can cultivate and grow

 The idea that we learn about our own abilities and attitudes by comparing ourselves to other people.

-Comparing ourselevs to people who are worse than we are on a particular trait or ability.
+Comparing ourselves to people who are worse than we are on a particular trait or ability.

-Comparing ourselves to people who are beter than we are on a particular trait or ability.
+comparing ourselves to people who are better than we are on a particular trait or ability.

-The proces whereby people adopt another person's attitudes.
+The process whereby people adopt another person's attitudes.

-The process whereby people flatter, praise, and generally try to make themselves likable to another person, often of higher status.
+The process whereby people flatter, praise, and generally try to make themselves likeable to another person, often of higher status.